-Dr. Brinder Vij specializes in general internal medicine and geriatrics (elderly care).
-Dr. Vij's areas of clinical interest consist of general care, pain management, and headache.
-He is in-network for Coventry, Coventry HSA, and Humana HMO, as well as other insurance carriers.
-He graduated from M.P.
+Dr. Brinder Vij's areas of specialization are general internal medicine and geriatrics (elderly care).
+Areas of expertise for Dr. Vij include general care, pain management, and headache.
+He honors several insurance carriers, including Coventry, Coventry HSA, and Humana HMO.
+Dr. Vij graduated from M.P.
 Shah Medical College.
-He is professionally affiliated with the University of Cincinnati (UC) Health.
+He is affiliated with the University of Cincinnati (UC) Health.

 Clinical interests: Headache, Pain Management, General Care

-Dr. Akilan Selvaraju is an internist in Cincinnati, OH.
-United Healthcare Compass, United Healthcare Navigate, and Coventry are among the insurance carriers that Dr. Selvaraju takes.
+Dr. Akilan Selvaraju practices general internal medicine in Cincinnati, OH.
+He honors United Healthcare Compass, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.